 Volunteer: Study abroad alumni are encouraged to share their study abroad experiences by volunteering for study abroad outreach events, such as classroom presentations, information sessions at the flagpoles, Bronco Bash and the Study Abroad Fair.
 Alumni interested in volunteering should send an email to email@example.com with the subject line "Volunteer."
-Students interested in long-term volunteering with the WMU Study Abroad office should consider applying for the Study Abroad Alumni Ambassador Program.
+Students interested in long-term volunteering with the WMU Study Abroad office should consider applying for the Study Abroad Alumni Corps.

 Share your photos: Because they are so visually appealing, the Study Abroad office relies on students' photos to help publicize WMU's study abroad programs.
 Photos are utilize in photo galleries on the appropriate Broncos Abroad brochure and for print and Web promotional materials.
 Photos may be submitted via email, a CD delivered to the Study Abroad office, or online photo albums.
 Study Abroad also has a Facebook page, where students can upload photos and tag friends, and an annual Study Abroad Photo Contest.

 Submit a testimonial: A testimonial is a written statement testifying to someone’s character, qualifications, or experiences.
 In the case of study abroad, a testimonial from you would be a way for future students to read and learn about what it is like to study abroad and the types of lessons that they might learn.
 Click *here to read a guide on how to write your testimonial.
 While WMU Study Abroad will surely use your testimonial, you can consider spreading your testimonial further through publications that seek study abroad stories.
 Click here to browse publications seeking study abroad stories.